Table of Contents

 The most common type of breast cancer in adolescents is a secretory adenocarcinoma.
-These tumors are characterized by their cystic appearance on ultrasound with a thick wall.
-Mortality and nodal metastasis are uncommon with secretory adenocarcinoma.
+These tumors are characterized by their cystic appearance on ultrasound, with a thick wall.
+Mortality and nodal metastasis are uncommon.
 Medullary and inflammatory cancer has been also reported in adolescents and pediatrics.
-Mammography is not recommended in the diagnostic workup for breast masses in adolescents due to the relatively higher density of the adolescent breast compared to the adult breast.
+Mammography is not recommended in the diagnostic workup for breast masses in adolescents due to the relatively higher density of the adolescent breast compared with the adult breast.
 Core needle biopsy is indicated for grading and histological examination.

 Treatment of Primary Breast Cancer in Adolescents

 Complete surgical resection should be attempted in all cases.
-A complete breast resection might be psychologically traumatic to the adolescent; therefore, reconstructive surgery is also indicated.
+Because a complete breast resection may be psychologically traumatic to the adolescent, reconstructive surgery is also indicated.
 Axillary lymph node staging is indicated.
 Ultrasonography should be used to assess the status of the axillary lymph nodes and if no metastasis is identified, then a sentinel lymph node should be obtained during surgery.

-The role of radiotherapy and chemotherapy in primary breast cancer in adolescents is controversial and might be not needed.
+The role of radiotherapy and chemotherapy in primary breast cancer in adolescents is controversial and therefore should be considered carefully.

-Many cancers have been associated with metastatic disease to the breasts.
+Many cancers have been associated with metastatic diseases of the breast.
 The most common examples are hepatocarcinoma, non-Hodgkin lymphoma, leukemia, and rhabdomyosarcoma.
-The management of these tumors should also cover the breast metastatic disease if present.
+The management of these tumors should also cover breast metastatic disease if present.

 Management of Breast Infections